juju/errors/README.md

 which also adds an annotation to the error.

-When you want to check to see if an error is of a particular type, a helper function is exported by the package that returned the error, like the `os` package.
-The underlying cause of the error is available using the Cause function.
+When you want to check to see if an error is of a particular type, a helper function is normally exported by the package that returned the error, like the `os` package does.
+The underlying cause of the error is available using the `Cause` function.

 	os.IsNotExist(errors.Cause(err))

-The result of the Error() call on the annotated error is the annotations joined with colons, then the result of the Error() method for the underlying error that was the cause.
+The result of the `Error()` call on an annotated error is the annotations joined with colons, then the result of the `Error()` method for the underlying error that was the cause.

 	err := errors.Errorf("original")